 “I gasp.
 Not taking his eyes off mine, again he runs his tongue along my instep and then his teeth.
 Shit.
 I groan… how can I feel this, there.”

-Together, they completely ruin the moment.
+Together they just completely ruin the moment.

-In the same way that these phrases are repeated the novel, James also often repeats whole chunks of dialogue, the biggest examples being Christian’s constant comments about Ana always biting her lip and then of Ana always commenting on Christian’s smile or him ‘cocking’ his head.
-In a way these sentences are some of the sexiest descriptions in the novel, allowing the reader to make a decent image of what the character’s are both doing and feeling, but they are again practically mentioned at least once in every chapter, which means they start to lose their impact pretty quickly.
+In the same way that these phrases are repeated in the novel, James also often repeats whole chunks of dialogue, the biggest examples being Christian’s constant comments about Ana always biting her lip and then of Ana always commenting on Christian’s smile or him ‘cocking’ his head.
+In a way these sentences are some of the sexiest descriptions in the novel, allowing the reader to make a decent image of what the character’s are both doing and feeling, but they are again mentioned at least once in every chapter, which means they start to lose their impact pretty quickly.
 The sex scenes, too, become quite samey, with Christian always complimenting Ana’s scent and soft skin, as if they are the only compliments that James has ever been given to draw on.
 There may always be a new position or sex toy that the couple use, but in the end it’s just Christian giving three big thrusts and Ana shattering into tiny, orgasmic pieces.

 50 Shades Darker